What does it do?

-The Red Cross in Spain (“Cruz Roja”) reacts quickly and effectively in the event of disasters, armed conflicts, emergencies and any situation that threatens people's lives and their social well-being and dignity.
+- The Red Cross responds quickly and effectively in disasters, armed conflicts, emergencies and in any situation that threatens the lives, social welfare and dignity of people.

-Its principles are an expression of concern for human beings: “Humanity, Impartiality, Neutrality, Independence, Voluntary Character, Unity and Universality".
+- Its principles are an expression of concern for the human being: "Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity and Universality".

-Its aim is to stabilise any situation so that people can rebuild their lives as quickly as possible.
+- Its aim is to stabilise any situation so that people can rebuild their lives as soon as possible.

-The International Committee of the Red Cross has 16,800 staff in more than 80 countries and more than 13 million volunteers.
+- The International Committee of the Red Cross has 16,800 staff in over 80 countries as well as more than 13 million volunteers.

-The Emergency Relief Fund is the Spanish Red Cross's mechanism for dealing with disasters and providing the necessary resources and assistance wherever it is needed.
+- The Disaster Relief Emergency Fund is the Spanish Red Cross' mechanism for dealing with disasters and providing the necessary resources and aid wherever it is needed.

-This emergency task force is active all year round to respond to emergencies between 24 and 48 hours.
+- This emergency system is active all year round to respond to emergencies within 24 to 48 hours.

-It has received several awards for its work, such as the Prince of Asturias Prize for International Cooperation awarded in 2012.
+- It has received several awards for its work, including the Prince of Asturias Award for International Cooperation back in 2012.